 40603 Colony Drive, Murrieta, California 92562

 About 50 miles northeast of San Diego in Southern California, the growing city of Murrieta is home to The Colony, a handsome 55+ community with 1,500 one story and two story single family homes.

 The Colony was built between 1989 and 2005 and has 60 floorplans in various shapes and sizes.
-Home feature Mediterranean-style architecture, with a stucco exterior and a red/pink ceramic tile roof.
-Although homes are placed somewhat close together, each one backs to either the golf course or a greenbelt.
-All residences come with a landscaped yard with palm trees and an attached two car garage.
+Homes feature Mediterranean-style architecture, with a stucco exterior and a red/pink ceramic tile roof.
+Although residences are placed somewhat close together, each one backs to either the golf course or a greenbelt.
+All residences come with a nicely landscaped yard with palm trees and an attached two car garage.
 Some dwellings have a courtyard or patio.

-Prices begin in the low-$300,000s.
-Please verify this price with a Realtor as it is subject to change over time.
+Prices begin in the mid- to high-$400,000s.
+The HOA is $270 per per month.
+Please verify this with a Realtor as prices will change.

 Plenty of open spaces and wide streets give The Colony a quiet, understated ambiance.
 The clubhouse is the center of social life, and it offers plenty to keep residents busy.
 Billiards, an outdoor swimming pool, a fitness center, a spa, tennis courts, a theater, a beauty salon, an arts and crafts studio and a library are all available.
 The Colony Grill is the onsite restaurant.